-- Euro 185,000 to the Chairperson of the Board of Directors, - Euro 65,000 to each of the non-executive director, the Chairperson of the Board of Directors included, - Euro 40,000 to each internal Committee chair, - Euro 35,000 to each internal Committee member, not as chair.
+- Euro 185,000 for the Chairperson of the Board of Directors, - Euro 65,000 for each of the non-executive Directors, including the Chairperson of the Board of Directors. - Euro 40,000 for each chairperson of a Board committee, - Euro 35,000 for each appointment as a member, rather than chairperson, of a Board committee.

-Excluded from the above amount are the gross remuneration paid to Directors employed by the Prysmian Group by virtue of their employment relationship and any additional remuneration of Directors in charge of special offices pursuant to art.
-2389, paragraph 3, of the Civil Code, determined by the Board in accordance with the criteria set forth in the aforementioned "Report on Remuneration Policy and Remuneration Paid".
+The above amounts exclude the gross remuneration recognised to the directors directly employed by the Prysmian Group and any additional remuneration recognised to directors with specific responsibilities pursuant to Article 2389, paragraph 3, of the Italian Civil Code, which is established by the Board in accordance with the criteria contained in the above-mentioned "Report on remuneration policy and compensation paid".

-The remuneration of non-executive directors is not linked to financial performance targets.
+The remuneration of the non-executive directors is not linked to financial performance objectives.

 8.3.5.
-Vesting and disbursement of remuneration
+Earning and payment of remuneration